mblarsen/did/README.md

 Commands:

-    (no command)   : open file for current week and add day entry if needed
+    (no command)   : opens the current week-file en editor

-    ls             : list all week files
+    ls             : lists all week files
-    grep <query>   : show entries from newest to oldest, optionally filtering by query
+    grep <query>   : shows entries from newest to oldest, optionally filtering by query
 ```

 ### Options